 Titusville and Brevard County Analysis of Impediments Plan

 Staff of Brevard County Housing and Human Services Department conducted this Analysis of Impediments (AI) with the assistance of the HOME Consortium, which consists of Brevard County and the Cities of Cocoa, Melbourne, Palm Bay, and Titusville.
-To view the AI Plan click on the blue highlighted words AI Plan.
+A copy of this Plan is available upon request.

 Other agency web-sites that can answer your questions about fair housing and how to file a fair housing complaint are:

 Florida Commission on Human Relations